-The Boeing 777-200LR is one of the longest range aircraft in the world at 8,555 nautical miles (15,843 km) at once.
+The Boeing 777-200LR is one of the longest-range aircraft in the world, capable of up to 8,555 nautical miles (15,843 km) at once.
 This even outranks aircraft such as the Airbus A380 and the Boeing 747.
-But despite being ahead of its time and destined to operate incredible routes, the aircraft was not particularly commercially successful.
+However, despite being ahead of its time and destined to operate incredible routes, the aircraft was not particularly commercially successful.
 In a curious twist of fate, one of the reasons for this turned out to be the long range that should have been its greatest selling point.

 What was the Boeing 777-200LR?